roskelld/myblog/_posts/2019-10-15-selecting-pixels.markdown

 ![Sparkshot.io Alpha](/assets/sparkshot/alpha-sparkshot.io.png)

-[Sparkshot.io](https://sparkshot.io) is all about grabbing pixels to reveal the hidden art, but we don't just want to create a functional application, we want to build something fun and engaging.
+Our Web App [Sparkshot.io](https://sparkshot.io) is all about grabbing pixels to reveal the hidden art, but we don't just want to create a functional application, we want to build something fun and engaging.

 So how did we make the act of selecting pixels on a grid interesting?
 <!--more-->